TkFxCode/td-td-dashboard/README.md

 The images below give you a small glimpse at what TheTradingDashboard offers:

+# Trading Statistics (Select through all or specific accounts to summarise data)

 ![Screenshot](dashboard.png)

+# Task Manager

 ![Screenshot](tasks.png)

+# Daily Trade Journal

 ![Screenshot](dailLogs.png)

+# Beautiful News Dashboard

 ![Screenshot](news1.png)
 ![Screenshot](news2.png)

+# Bookmark Manager to help you manage your learning materials(Search and filter functionality for ease of use).

 ![Screenshot](bookmars.png)

 ## Getting Started